Network Inspection for Detecting Strategic Attacks: Problem Description

-For our purpose, each \emph{detector} can be viewed as an integrated system comprised of a sensor, a detection software, a communication unit, and a human operator (utility employee) \citep{1219475}.
-When a detector is positioned at node $i\in\nodes$, the following steps are executed: Firstly, the sensor collects relevant state measurements from node $i$.
-These measurements capture the operational state of a subset of components $\set{i} \in 2^\edges$.
-Secondly, the detection software processes these measurements and generates a diagnostic signal indicating the number of attacks present within the component set $\set{i}$.
+Formally, when a detector is positioned at node $i\in\nodes$ by the defender, the following steps govern its attack detection capability: Firstly, the sensing unit collects relevant state measurements from node $i$.
+These measurements capture the state of a subset of components $\set{i} \in 2^\edges$, i.e., the detector at node $i$ monitors the components in $\set{i}$.
+Secondly, the detection software processes these measurements and generates a diagnostic signal indicating the number of disruption events (or attacks) present within the component set $\set{i}$.
 Thirdly, the communication unit transmits the diagnostic signal to the defender.
-Finally, the human operator coordinates all these steps, and also ensures that the detector system is positioned in the network as intended by the defender.
-The cost of data collection, processing, and transmission is negligible in comparison to the cost of procuring the detector (which includes the cost of purchasing the equipment and the cost of employing the operator).
-For a detector positioned at node $i\in\nodes$, we refer to the set $\set{i}$ as a \emph{monitoring set}, because under the aforementioned assumptions, an attack to any component $e\in\edges$ can be detected if and only if $e\in\set{i}$.
+We assume that the cost of data collection, processing, and transmission is negligible in comparison to the cost of procuring the detector.
+For a detector positioned at node $i\in\nodes$, we refer to the set $\set{i}$ as a \emph{monitoring set}, because under the aforementioned setting, an attack to any component $e\in\edges$ can be detected if and only if $e\in\set{i}$.
 The tuple $\mathcal{G}\coloneqq(\nodes, \edges, \{\set{i}, \ i \in\nodes\})$ represents the \emph{detection model} of the network.
 Without loss of generality, we assume that each component in $\edges$ can be monitored from at least one node in $\nodes$.